Amir79Naziri/TravelTicket/README.md

 This project is a windows application for buying Airplane and Train tickets.
 So you can sign up and then you have access to you personal Wallet then you can charge your wallet and you can enjoy traveling.

-This project have developed by :\
+This project has developed by :\
 [1) Faraz Farangizadeh](https://github.com/farazff)\
 [2) Amir Sabbagh](https://github.com/amir-sbg)\
 [3) Amin Habibolah](https://github.com/aminhbl)\